 - Preheat the oven to 200°C/180°C fan/400°F/Gas 6.

 - Peel, core and chop up the apples roughly into chunks.
-Melt the butter in a large non-stick frying pan, toss in the apple chunks and sprinkle over the sugar.
-Leave to cook over a medium heat, turning the apples in the butter and sugar now and again, for about 8-10 minutes.
+Melt the butter in a large non-stick frying pan over medium heat.
+Toss in the apple chunks with the vanilla and sprinkle over the sugar.
+Fry briefly, turning the apples in the butter and sugar for about 5 minutes.
 The apples should not be mushy, just cooked and lightly caramelised.

-- Transfer to a 24cm deep gratin or pudding dish (no need to butter it) and sprinkle on a generous amount of crumble until the apples are completely covered.
+- Transfer to the gratin or pudding dish (no need to butter it) and sprinkle on a generous amount of crumble until the apples are completely covered.

 Iain